Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/output/levels.rst

    A low standard deviation indicates that the pixel values tend to be very close to the mean.
    A high standard deviation indicates that the values are spread out over a large range of values.

-The visualization of such data is just a grey rectangle.
+The visualization of such data is just a gray rectangle.